abstxn/bbdc-butler/docs/scratch.md

 - did abstracting over several details
 - since I could not extract a legitmate practical slot API call from the website (no slots available), the temporary solution is to loop the bot until slots are found
     - when slots found, quickly fetch a legitmate request to work on proper request

+# 2023-05-08

+- fix bugs with async/await usage
+- cache session token, and use that for login first, if it doesn't work (toke expired), only then prompt for login credentials and establish a new session token
+- next steps:
+    - create request for slot check
+    - reestablish connection after some time (5 mins?) to allow for independent execution